 - They will investigate your claim and send you a written decision about liability.
 According to the city’s website, it takes 4 to 6 weeks to reach a decision.

 In the meantime, the city will not offer to pay your medical bills.
-However, they may provide you a rental car while your own car is repaired.
+However, they may provide you with a rental car while your own car is repaired.